eastmaels/steemblog.github.io/_posts/account/deanliu/2016-09-01_tibet-or-indian-dishes-for-dinner-this-place-has-it-all.md

 ---
-title: "Tibet or Indian dishes for dinner!?
-This place has it all. 西藏廚房美食分享"
+title: 'Tibet or Indian dishes for dinner!?
+This place has it all. 西藏廚房美食分享'
 permlink: tibet-or-indian-dishes-for-dinner-this-place-has-it-all
 catalog: true
 toc_nav_num: true
 toc: true
+position: 9999
 date: 2016-09-01 02:22:06
 categories:
 - food